Having surgery for ovarian cancer

-Your physiotherapist or nurse will give you advice about physical activity.
+Your physiotherapist or nurse will give you advice.

-As you recover, you may find it easier to cope.
+As you recover, you may find it is easier to cope.
 It can help to talk about how you feel and get more support.
-Talk to your specialist nurse or give our cancer support specialists a call on 0808 808 00 00.
+Talk to your specialist nurse or give our cancer support specialists a call.

 Below is a sample of the sources used in our ovarian cancer information.
 If you would like more information about the sources we use, please contact us at firstname.lastname@example.org